 In other words, I have no idea what I'm writing until I've written it.
 Give me a picture or a writing prompt (a sentence, a phrase… heck, even a word will do) and let me loose.
 I can come up with something in twenty minutes, 400-500 words to create a new story.
 I don't stop there, of course.
 Those few words can turn into four or five thousand, or more.
 The next day or week, the Muse will strike again, and I'll finish it off, creating something weird, wonderful or just plain odd.

 Once I'm done, then comes the hard part: turning it into something good.
 I've had to learn that what I wrote initially is only the beginning.
 Read, revise, edit, wash, rinse, repeat.
 And repeat.
 And repeat… There are some stories I've gone over dozens of times, and I'll still find something to improve, on occasion.

-So it is that I've self-published a self-help book, written dozens of short stories, completed a novel, and am still working on two more.
-My genres cover science fiction, fantasy, urban fantasy, horror, humour (very dark), noir, detective fiction, fairytales and fairy stories.
+So it is that I've self-published a self-help book, written dozens of short stories collected into four completed volumes and another five still being written, completed a novel, and am still working on two more, plus a novella.
+My genres cover science fiction, space opera, fantasy, urban fantasy, magical realism, horror, fairy tales, fairy stories, slipstream, interstitial, noir, detective fiction, action, thriller, humour, YA, and children's stories.
 Often more than one in a single tale… Oh, and there's a second self-help book in the works, too.

 I came to writing fairly late in life, but that ain't going to stop me now.
 As Harlan Ellison once said, “A writer is some poor schmuck who can't help putting words on paper.”
 That's me, because I've already written over a million words since I began.
 I'll be done when they peel my cold, dead fingers off my keyboard.